jlangch/venice/doc/readme/cryptography.md

 ## String Encryption

-Venice supports DES, 3DES and AES256.
+Venice supports DES, 3DES and AES256 for encrypting strings and byte buffers.

+**Note:** For encrypting files use `crypt/encrypt-file` and `crypt/decrypt-file`

 ### Encryption